 If I think about that quote for too long, I will explode.
 So I’m going to leave that right there and try never to think about it again.

 There wasn’t much else worth addressing in this last section—as I said, Warren is mostly trying to tie up the five purposes and leave everyone feeling all warm and fuzzy inside.
 Oh, but don’t forget that they must be left feeling confident that any unbelievers they know will make a wonderful pet project that they can pester to join their religion until their friendship is effectively ruined and the other person is convinced that Christianity is toxic.
-(At least this version is.)
+(At least this version of it is.)

 I’m sure that you will agree with me when I say that after that vile quote about the hopelessness of unbelievers—there I go thinking about it again—Rick Warren has lost any right he ever may have had to talk about what unbelievers are like.
 Throughout these chapters, he acts like he knows the best way to reach people, saying: